FF Norden 02

 FF Norden 02 Weiswampach-Hupperdange is an association football club based in the Weiswampach, in northern Luxembourg.
-As of the 2011–12 season, they play in the Luxembourg Division of Honour, the second tier of football in the country.
+As of the 2023–24 season, they play in the Luxembourg 1.
+Division, the third tier of football in the country.
 The club was founded in 2002 as the amalgamation of FC Les Montagnards Weiswampach and FC Blo-Giel-Hupperdange.

+History

+FC Les Montagnards Weiswampach were founded in 1966 and played most of their time in the 4th tier.

+FC Blo-Giel-Hupperdange were originally founded in 1946, playing most of their existence in the 5th tier.

+At the end of the 2001–02 season, the two clubs merged and took the place of both clubs in the 5th tier.

+In 2014–15, the club won their first trophy - the Coupe FLF - by beating Atert Bissen 3–1.